GrantHecht/JuSwarm.jl/README.md

 ```
 f(x) = sum(x.^2)
 ```
-The minimum can be found using the JuSwarm.jl as follows (considering the 10-diamention sphere function):
+The minimum can be found using JuSwarm.jl with a hybrid optimizer provided by Optim.jl as follows (considering the 10-diamention sphere function):
 ```
 using JuSwarm
 using Optim